 If you would like to learn more about the program and view the School of Design facilities, please sign up for an info session via the link below.
 (Please note that new dates are added periodically so if you don’t see one that will work for you, please check again.)

-School of Design Intercollegiate Transfer Info Session (Meeting Times TBD)
+School of Design Intercollegiate Transfer Info Session (for current UIC students only)